NOW AVAILABLE ON NETFLIX IN AUSTRALIA AND NEW ZEALAND

 The science of fungi has been a neglected frontier of discovery.

-Today there is a mass myco-awakening and the race is on to document as many species of fungi as possible, as fast as possible.
+The race is on to document as many species of fungi as possible, as fast as possible.

 At the forefront of this push internationally are Stephen Axford, and his partner in life and all things fungi, filmmaker Catherine Marciniak.